Optimal control of semi-Markov processes with a backward stochastic differential equations approach: Introduction

-Finally we can go back to the original control problem and observe that the associated Hamilton-Jacobi-Bellman equation has the form \eqref{Kolmogorov_diff_rif_intro} where $f$ is the Hamiltonian function \eqref{intro_hamilton_function}.
+which are sometimes called, at least in the diffusive case, non linear Feynman-Kac formulae.\\ Finally we can go back to the original control problem and observe that the associated Hamilton-Jacobi-Bellman equation has the form \eqref{Kolmogorov_diff_rif_intro} where $f$ is the Hamiltonian function \eqref{intro_hamilton_function}.
 By previous results we are able to identify the HJB solution $v(t,x,a)$, constructed probabilistically via BSDEs, with the value function.